Gabby8810/Heart_Disease_Prediction_Feature_Preprocessing/README.md

 * `MaxHR`
 * `Oldpeak`

-These variables are measured on different numerical scales.
+These variables are measured using different scales.

 For example:

-* Age represents years.
+* `Age` represents years.
-* RestingBP represents blood pressure.
+* `RestingBP` represents blood pressure.
-* Cholesterol represents cholesterol level.
+* `Cholesterol` represents cholesterol level.
-* MaxHR represents maximum heart rate.
+* `MaxHR` represents maximum heart rate.
-* Oldpeak represents ST depression.
+* `Oldpeak` represents ST depression.

-Because the variables have different ranges, scaling may be required for some future analytical and machine learning techniques.
+Because their ranges differ, scaling may be required for certain future analytical and machine learning techniques.

 ---

-# 12. Scaling and Normalization
+# ⚖️ Scaling & Normalization Assessment

-Scaling is not necessarily required for every analysis.
+Scaling is not required for every type of analysis.

-However, numerical scaling may be useful when using techniques that are sensitive to differences in feature magnitude.
+However, it may be important for algorithms that are sensitive to differences in feature magnitude.

-Standardization can transform numerical variables so that they have a comparable scale.

-A common technique is **Standardization**, which transforms values using:
+A common standardization formula is:

 ```text
 z = (x - mean) / standard deviation
 ```

-For this project, numerical features that may require scaling include:
+The numerical variables that may require scaling include:

 * `Age`
 * `RestingBP`